Bomberman Generation: Reception

 Bomberman Generation received "favorable" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 27 out of 40.
+GamePro said that the game "delivers decent solo fun, but this game is best played with four friends hunched around the television, bent on trying to blow each other to smithereens."

 The game was nominated for "Best Platformer on GameCube" and "Best Game No One Played on GameCube" at GameSpot's Best and Worst of 2002 Awards, both of which went to Super Mario Sunshine and Sega Soccer Slam, respectively.